MEDICARE FOR ALL

 A single-payer system would save as much as $570 billion now wasted on administrative overhead and monopoly profits.

-We could pay for Medicare for ALL by increasing personal income taxes on top 5% income earners, an additional 2% tax on those who make more than $250,000 (2% of the population) in taxable income and a 6% premium on large billionaire multinational corporations.
+We could pay for Medicare for ALL by increasing personal income taxes on top 5% income earners, an additional 2% tax on those who make more than $250,000 (only 2% of the population) in taxable income and a 6% premium on large billionaire corporations.
 The rest of the funding needed would be through authorization of funds through the Federal Reserve.
 As stated, Single Payer would save $570 billion a year in reduced overhead, monopoly profits, and administrative costs from the bureaucracy we call the Health Insurance Industry.
 In addition, many Americans and small/medium sized businesses will be relieved in the long-run of the financial burden of providing and receiving healthcare coverage.

 We would support and co-sponsor H.R.
 676 - "Expanded & Improved Medicare For All Act" which would provide comprehensive healthcare coverage including at least the following: